About Tess

 Shortly after I moved to California, I stumbled on the Louise Hay book, You Can Heal Your Life, and from that point on, every pain or injury I had, I would look up in the book to understand what may have caused the problem and how I could heal it with the power of my mind.
 Even when I needed to partner with Western medicine to correct a physical ailment, I was still very conscious that everything that happened to me was a message to receive and a lesson to learn.

 In the early 90s, I discovered that Louise Hay held a weekly support group in West Hollywood for the AIDS community called the Hayride.
 I started going just to learn more about her.
-Louise introduced me to the work of Marianne Williamson whose first book, A Return to Love, had just been published, and I was pulled headlong into New Age thinking.
+Louise introduced me to the work of Marianne Williamson whose first book, A Return to Love, had just been published, and I was pulled more deeply into New Age thinking.
 My lifelong fascination with the human body and its potential had been skewing away from modern medicine toward wisdom traditions that were more native, ancient and spiritual.
 Judith Orloff and Caroline Myss sparked my interest in the field of intuitive healing.
 But while I spent decades in utter fascination with the mind/body/spirit connection, I still identified and made my living as a writer.
+Then Covid changed everything.

 We are here to learn to endure the beams of love. –William Blake